 The largest size plants are B & B ("balled and burlapped"), meaning they were field-grown.

 Plants in a 3 gallon pot usually have 3 plants in them, meant to grow into one bushy plant.
 Don't separate them...their roots are probably intertwined, and planting them singly gives a landscape a skimpy, amateurish look.

 For fast growing hedge shrubs (or any fast grower), 3 gallon size pots work fine.
 If you need privacy or a more "finished" look right away, buy 7 gallon.

 For any slow growers, plants in 1 gallon pots take forever.
-Buy 3 gallon.
+Buy 3 gallon (or larger).